 Coverage for loss or damage to any electronic equipment that reproduces, receives, or transmits audio, visual or data signals, is excluded under the Massachusetts Automobile Insurance Policy, unless the electronic equipment has been permanently installed in the auto in locations used by the auto manufacturer for installation of such equipment.
-However, electronic equipment which is permanently installed in the auto in locations not used by the auto manufacturer for installation of such equipment is covered up to \$1,000.
+However, electronic equipment which is permanently installed in the auto in locations not used by the auto manufacturer for installation of such equipment for installation of such equipment is covered up to \$1,000.
 Coverage in excess of \$1,000 is available, as follows: